Smoking and Vaping in Public Places and Secondhand Exposure

-State law and Tacoma-Pierce County Health Department regulations prohibit smoking in indoor public places and places of employment with “any kind of lighted pipe, cigar, cigarette, hookah, or any other lighted smoking equipment” including, but not limited to tobacco, shisha or marijuana.
+State law and Tacoma-Pierce County Health Department regulations prohibit smoking in indoor public places and places of employment with "any kid of lighted pipe, cigar, cigarette, hookah, or any other lighted smoking equipment" including but not limited to cigarettes, cigars, hookah shisha, and marijuana.

-- Marijuana.
-Marijuana smoke contains toxic materials and may have health impacts.
-In 2012, Washington State voters approved Initiative 502, which allows the recreational use of marijuana in private places.
-Marijuana use is not permitted in public places, places of employment, or in view of the general public.
+- Initiative 502: Allows the recreational use of marijuana in private places.
+Marijuana use is not permitted in public places, places of employment or in view of the general public.

-The Health Department has the authority to enforce state and local regulations that prohibit smoking in public places and places of employment.
-Businesses that allow smoking are subject to civil penalties, re-inspection fees, and may face additional legal action.
+The Health Department has the authority to enforce state and local regulations that prohibit smoking and vaping in public places and places of employment.
+Businesses that allow smoking and vaping are subject to civil penalties, re-inspection fees, and may face additional legal action.
 Enforcement measures are described in The Health Department’s Smoking in Public Places regulations.

-Business licenses will not be issued by Pierce County or its cities and towns for any types of smoking lounges, such as cigar lounges, hookah bars or marijuana cafes.
+Business licenses will not be issued by Pierce County or its cities and towns for any types of smoking lounges or vaping lounges

 Smoke-Free Housing and Outdoor Environments